Growing Tomatillos: Enjoy Salsa Verde All Summer Long

 The greenish or purple tomatillo fruit is used in an ever-increasing number of dishes, not to mention the salsa verde we all love.
-Let’s talk about all of the requirements for growing tomatillos so that you can enjoy them yourself!
+Let’s talk about all of the requirements for growing them so that you can enjoy them yourself!

 Listen to this post on the Epic Gardening Podcast

-Good Products For Tomatillo Growers:
+Good Products At Amazon For Tomatillo Growers:

 - Monterey BT